 Curiously, after years of coming up against the perpetual roadblock of employees simply not using content management or data governance solutions correctly, software solutions still fail to design for humans.
 Rather, they design for streamlined data processing.

-Embrace the Messiness of Content Creation
+Embrace the Messiness of Content Creation With the Right Enterprise Content Management Solution

 The solution to this gap and getting your ECM back on track can be found in automation and solutions that actually take how people work into account.
 While also supporting company goals to secure and leverage content.
 By seeing content creation and management through both a business intelligence and human perspective, automated processes account for human imperfection.